lilferrn/Electric-Longboard/Documentation/Design Document.md

   * Ensure it meets the range and power requirements.
 * **Motor Controller Selection**:
   * Identify the right ESC for the motors.
-  * Test with motors and ensure proper integration with the Bluetooth control.
+  * Test with motors and ensure proper integration with the wireless remote and phone connection.
 * **Design User Interface**:
   * Develop wireframes for the mobile app interface.
   * Implement basic app functions (speed control, battery monitoring).